-$$t{OAP1 \Rightarrow DM} = \left[\frac{-1}{F{tel} + F{OAP1}} + \frac{1}{F{OAP1}}\right]^{-1}$$ (2)

-Equation (2) gives a total OAP1 to woofer DM distance of 1603mm.
+$$t{OAP1 \to DM} = \left(\frac{-1}{t{pupil} + F{OAP1}} + \frac{1}{F{OAP1}}\right),\tag{2}$$ where t{pupil} is the distance to the telescope exit pupil from telescope focus.
+Equation (2) gives a total OAP1 to woofer DM distance of 1460mm.

-The woofer DM is nominally 20x20 actuators (5mm pitch), and will be mounted on a real-time, tip-tilt platform.
-Due to the incident angle of $10^{\circ}$ the pupil will be elongated by 1.5%.
+The woofer DM is nominally 22x22 actuators (5mm pitch), and will be mounted on a real-time, tip-tilt platform.
+Due to the incident angle of 10° the pupil will be elongated by 1.54%.

-In collimated space, 700mm after the woofer deformable mirror, lies the dichroic beamsplitter that will pick off the 589nm light of the sodium laser guide stars and direct it to the laser guide star wavefront sensors.
-The beamsplitter has an incidence angle of 20° to the optical axis, and a diameter of 225mm
+In collimated space, 625mm after the woofer deformable mirror, lies the dichroic beamsplitter that will pick off the 589nm light of the sodium LGS and direct them to the LGS WFS.
+This beamsplitter has an incidence angle of 15° to the optical axis, and a diameter of 200mm.

 Following the woofer DM is OAP2, an off-axis parabola whose parameters exactly match those of OAP1 to minimize aberrations at infinite conjugate.
-It is located one focal length (1366mm) away from the woofer DM, projecting the pupil to infinity and providing a telecentric beam for the second relay and low-order wavefront sensor (LOWFS) relays.
-A telecentric system was chosen to simplify the design of the LGS WFS and LOWFS pick-off mechanisms and wavefront sensors.
+It is located one focal length (1366mm) away from the woofer DM, projecting the pupil to infinity and providing a telecentric beam for the second relay and LOWFS relays.
+A telecentric system was chosen to simplify the design of the LOWFS pick-off mechanisms and wavefront sensors.
 A telecentric system does not require tilt with field to keep the chief ray constant on entering the wavefront sensor.
 There are also no pupil scale changes with conjugate distance for the LGS WFS.